-The extensive private trail system is used all year round by Pinebrook residents who hike, bike, trail run, snowshoe and ski in the open space.
+Pinebrook’s private trail system is used all year round by Pinebrook residents who hike, bike, trail run, snowshoe and ski in the open space.
 The PMA has developed a trail map which may be viewed here.
-PMA members may obtain a copy of the Pinebrook Trail Map at the Gorgoza Mutual Water Company office located at 7950 Pinebrook Road.
+PMA members may obtain a copy of the Pinebrook Trail Map from the document section of the member portal or at the Gorgoza Mutual Water Company office located at 7950 Pinebrook Road.
 The Pinebrook Trail System consists of perimeter trails and trails throughout the open space which make it easy for most residents to access the trail system within a few blocks of their home.
-The public Hunters Trail of the Mid Mountain connects to the Pinebrook Trail System on the south side of Pinebrook and the Gorgoza Park Trail connects to Pinebrook on the north side of the development.

 Wildlife interactions are common on the Pinebrook trails.
 You may encounter moose, deer, fox, porcupine, skunk, bear and more.
 Always keep a safe distance from any animals you may encounter.
 Remember that they are Pinebrook residents as well.
 For more tips about wildlife interactions, visit Wild Aware Utah.

 A dedicated and experienced group of volunteers have continued to construct and maintain the Pinebrook trails.
 Volunteers continue to remove fallen trees, repair eroded or damaged sections of trail and cut back vegetation as needed.
 The PMA also uses a contractor to help with trail maintenance.
-If you are interested in volunteering your time to construct or maintain the trails please contact the PMA Trail Committee at firstname.lastname@example.org The PMA has trail maintenance tools available by request.
+If you are interested in volunteering your time to construct or maintain the trails please contact the PMA.
+The PMA has trail maintenance tools available by request.

 Five trailhead parking areas have been built and/or designated with Pinebrook.
 Two trailhead parking areas have been constructed off Buckboard Drive, one has been constructed adjacent to Canyon Drive north of the intersection with Saddle Court, one has been constructed at the intersection of Canyon Drive and Pinebrook Road, and PMA members are allowed to park in the PMA Park parking lot in order to access the trails.
 These parking areas are intended to allow year round parking for PMA members only, and the PMA will attempt to remove snow from these parking areas on a periodic basis during the winter.
 Please read the signs and understand that you park there at your own risk, and that Summit County snowplows may push windrows of snow into the parking areas during the winter.
 We don’t recommend parking in these trailhead lots during snow storms, and you should keep a snow shovel in your car in case you are blocked in by snowplow activity.